-- If you are entitled to company mobile phone, then your information will be provided to our mobile phone provider.
+- If you are entitled to a company mobile phone, then your information will be provided to our mobile phone provider.

 - If you are given a pre-paid credit card, your information will be provided to the supplier to allow them to meet their obligations under the money laundering regulations.